OGtheZ/BlogPosts/README.md

 The applications views and features are:
 1. list of all blog posts (home route)
 2. Log in view for guests
+3. register view
-3. Categories list view, clickable category names to view posts from the chosen category
+4. Categories list view, clickable category names to view posts from the chosen category
-4. Open blog post view, with comments and comment form for authenticated users
+5. Open blog post view, with comments and comment form for authenticated users
-5. Your blogs list
+6. Your blogs list
-6. Create blog view
+7. Create blog view
-7. Edit blog view
+8. Edit blog view
-8. Profile edit view (provided by breeze)
+9. Profile edit view (provided by breeze, change password, name, email, delete account)
-9. Search bar in the Newest blogs view, to search by title or content
+10. Search bar in the Newest blogs view, to search by title or content
-10. Blogs and comments are deletable by the owner, blogs can also be edited
+11. Blogs and comments are deletable by the owner, blogs can also be edited
     1. blogs can be edited and deleted from the Your blogs view
     2. comments can be deleted in the open blog post view